What Is Reinvestment Risk?

-For example, an investor constructs a portfolio of bond at a time when prevailing yields are running around 5%.
+For example, an investor constructs a portfolio of bond at a time when prevailing yields are running around 5 percent.
 Among his bond purchases, the investor buys a 5-year $100,000 treasury note, with the expectation of receiving $5,000 a year in annual income.

-In the course of that five-year period, however, prevailing rates on this particular bond class fall to 2%.
-The good news is that the bondholder receives all scheduled 5% interest payments, as agreed, and at maturity receives full $100,000 of principal, also as agreed.
+In the course of that five-year period, however, prevailing rates on this particular bond class fall to 2 percent.
+The good news is that the bondholder receives all scheduled 5 percent interest payments, as agreed, and at maturity receives full $100,000 of principal, also as agreed.
 So what's the problem?

 It's also worth noting that if the investor reinvests the interest income on the new note, she'll have to accept the lower rates that now prevail.
 If it should happen that interest rates afterward rise, the second 100,000 bond paying 2 percent falls in value.
 If the investor needs to cash out early -- to sell the bond before maturity -- in addition to the smaller payments per coupon, she'll also lose a portion of her principal.
 Remember the well-known formula: as interest rates rise, the value of a bond falls until its current yield is equals the yield of a new bond paying higher interest.